ably/ably-java/README.md

 4. Ensure you have added suitable tests and the test suite is passing(`./gradlew java:testRestSuite java:testRealtimeSuite android:connectedAndroidTest`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## License

-Copyright (c) 2015-2019 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
-Refer to [LICENSE](LICENSE) for the license terms.